btechtraders/btechtraders/README.md

-- 👋 Hi, I’m @btechtraders
+👋 Hi, I’m @btechtraders
-- 👀 I’m interested in Stock Market...
+👀 I’m interested in Stock Market
-- 🌱 I’m currently learning Flutter...
+🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on Trading ...
+💞️ I’m looking to collaborate on Trading
-- 📫 btechtraders18@gmail.com...
+📫 btechtraders18@gmail.com

 <!---
 btechtraders/btechtraders is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.